Brian Bocock: Toronto Blue Jays

 On January 7, 2010, Bocock was claimed off waivers by the Toronto Blue Jays.

 Philadelphia Phillies

-On January 26, 2010 Bocock was claimed off waivers by the Philadelphia Phillies.
+On January 26, 2010, Bocock was claimed off waivers by the Philadelphia Phillies.
 On June 29, he was recalled from the Triple-A Lehigh Valley IronPigs to take the place of Chase Utley on the Phillies' roster, but was sent back to the minors a few games later.
 That September he was added to the team's expanded roster, appearing in six games.

 He was outrighted to Triple-A on July 1, 2011.

 Pittsburgh Pirates

 On August 2, 2011, Bocock was purchased by the Pittsburgh Pirates.
 He was assigned to the Indianapolis Indians of the Triple-A International League.

 Toronto Blue Jays

-On December 31, 2011 Bocock was signed by the Jays as a minor league free agent.
-On August 12, 2012, Bocock was promoted by the Blue Jays from their Double-A affiliate in New Hampshire to the Triple-A Las Vegas 51s.
+On December 31, 2011, Bocock was signed by the Toronto Blue Jays as a minor league free agent.
+On August 12, 2012, Bocock was promoted from their Double-A affiliate, the New Hampshire Fisher Cats to their Triple-A affiliate, the Las Vegas 51s.
 On November 3, he was designated a minor league free agent by Major League Baseball.